toviberger/translate-to-sql/README.md

 ## Acknowledgements
 Thanks to the JSqlParser library for providing SQL parsing capabilities.
-This project is based on the algorithm described in the article "Handling SQL Nulls with Two-Valued Logic".

 ## 2VL logic
-Implements the translation algorithm based on the principles described in the article "Handling SQL Nulls with Two-Valued Logic".
+Implements the translation algorithm based on the principles described in the article 'Handling SQL Nulls with Two-Valued Logic' by Libkin and Peterfreund (2022).